-AEMO has reviewed the risks submitted under the 2025 GPSRR process and has proposed key contingencies or other events or conditions from the candidate list as priority risks for assessment.
-The risks listed below are proposed for the 2025 GPSRR based on:
+AEMO has reviewed the risks submitted under the 2025 GPSRR process and has selected key contingencies or other events or conditions as priority risks for assessment.
+The risks listed below were selected for the 2025 GPSRR based on:

 - The likely power system impact and its estimated probability of occurrence. - Details of any review/work previously completed to understand or manage the risk. - Any changes to power system conditions or other factors which may have materially changed the risk profile. - Whether the risk has been reviewed previously as part of AEMO's risk review process (under a recent Power System Frequency Risk Review (PSFRR) or GPSRR).